Minimum $\Phi$-distance estimators for finite mixing measures: A general framework for estimation

 \subsection{Minimum $\myF$-distance estimators and uniform convergence rates}

 We now present a general estimator called the minimum $\myF$-distance estimator, which controls $\sup_{\myf\in \myF} |G \myf-\hat{G}_n \myf|$.
 In Section \ref{sec:invbou} we have stated that ``$\myF$ is a collection of functions such that for each $\myf\in \myF$, $G\myf$ can be relatively easy to estimate based on data samples from $\Pb_G$''.
-The precise assumption is stated below.
+The precise assumption is as follows.